Vein Treatment in Knoxville, TN

 Compression stockings are a conservative treatment for relieving the symptoms of varicose veins.
 Fitted compression stockings are designed to increase circulation by decreasing tension on the veins in your legs and slowing the progression of varicose veins.
 Compression stockings may be used alone or in conjunction with a medical vein treatment

-Vein Treatment Candidates
+Vein Treatment Candidates?

 Most men and women with both light or dark complexions can safely be treated with laser vein therapy.
 However, individuals that are generally not candidates include: those on blood thinners; with serious illnesses; with dark suntans; having photosensitivity or bleeding disorders; or taking photosensitizing medications.